nest/nestml/doc/nestml_language.rst

 Synaptic input
 ~~~~~~~~~~~~~~

-A neuron model written in NESTML can be configured to receive two
-distinct types of input, spikes, and currents.
-For either of them, the
-modeler has to decide if inhibitory and excitatory inputs are lumped
-together into a single named buffer, or if they should be separated into
-differently named buffers based on their sign.
-The ``input`` block is
-composed of one or more lines to express the exact combinations desired.
+A neuron model written in NestML can be configured to receive two distinct types of input: spikes and currents.
+For either of them, the modeler has to decide if inhibitory and excitatory inputs are lumped together into a single named buffer, or if they should be separated into differently named buffers based on their sign.
+The `input` block is composed of one or more lines to express the exact combinations desired.
 Each line has the following general form:

 ::

     port_name <- inhibitory? excitatory? (spike | current)

 This way, a flexible combination of the inputs is possible.
-If, for
-example, current input should be lumped together, but spike input should
-be separated for inhibitory and excitatory incoming spikes, the
-following ``input`` block would be appropriate:
+If, for example, current input should be lumped together, but spike input should be separated for inhibitory and excitatory incoming spikes, the following `input` block would be appropriate:

 ::